simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="dataset_acknowledgement"></a>
 + **dataset_acknowledgement**<br/>
 Specify how your dataset should be acknowleged.
-You may mention your funding agency, grant number, or you may ask the CMAP users to acknowledge your dataset via a certain phrase.
+You may mention your funding agency, grant number, or you may ask those that use your data to acknowledge your dataset with a particular statement.
 Dataset acknowlegment will be visible in the catalog page (<a href="#fig_dataset_ack_cat">Fig. 5</a>).
 This is not a required field.<br/>

     * Required: No (optional)
     * Constraint: No length limits